arangodb/arangodb/Documentation/DocuBlocks/Rest/Views/JSF_get_api_views.md

 @RESTQUERYPARAMETERS

 @RESTDESCRIPTION
-Returns an object with an attribute *views* containing an array of all view descriptions.
-The same information is also available in the *names* as an object with the view names as keys.
+Returns an object containing an array of all view descriptions.

 @RESTRETURNCODES